Hiring Graduate Assistants

 Units wishing to hire a graduate assistant, research assistant, or teaching assistant should follow the steps outlined below.

-1. Review eligibility requirements
+1. Review eligibility requirements.

-2. Post position and interview applicants
+2. Post position and interview applicants.

 Develop a job description for your assistantship position and email it to the Graduate College for posting.

-Once your assistantship has been offered and accepted, you must complete the GA BearPAF or paper Personnel Action Form in a timely manner.
-The deadlines for submission are outlined in the following: GA Appointment/BearPAF Procedures for AY21-22 and GA Appointment/BearPAF Procedures for AY22-23.
+Once your assistantship has been offered and accepted, you must complete the GA BearPAF in a timely manner following the deadlines below.
 The PAF requires you to outline

 Every graduate assistant must complete the following forms and trainings: